Dynamical Spin-Orbit-Based Spin Transistor: Model and its non-Abelian gauge structure

-A spatially inhomogeneous Rashba SOI constant $\alpha_R({\bf x})=k_{so}\bar{\alpha}_R(\mathbf{x})$, with $\bar{\alpha}_R$ being a dimensionless function, can either create spin currents or convert spin currents into charge currents, see Fig.~\ref{fig_new}.
-This interconversion is achieved by the spin-dependent Lorentz force due to a "spin" magnetic field~\cite{Adagideli_2012,brouwer2002}
+A spatially inhomogeneous Rashba SOI constant $\alpha_R({\bf x})=k_{so}\bar{\alpha}_R(\mathbf{x})$, with $\bar{\alpha}_R$ a dimensionless function, can either create spin currents or convert spin currents into charge currents, see Fig.~\ref{fig_new}.
+This interconversion is achieved by the spin-dependent Lorentz force due to a spin-magnetic field~\cite{Adagideli_2012,brouwer2002}

 where $ A_\mu^a({\bf x}) =\bar{\alpha}_R(\mathbf{x})\epsilon^{a}_{\mu}. $ Below we specialize to the case

 with $\mathbf{f}$ a unit vector determining the fixed direction of the gradient of $\bar{\alpha}_R$.
 We now use the decomposition